 For example, you’ll be shifting gears more often on a hilly ride where you need to change between extremes more regularly.
 Some riders also just shift more frequently than other riders, particularly if you’re someone who likes to maintain a specific cadence.

 Shimano claims the main battery in its latest Dura-Ace R9200 battery will last up to 1,000km.
-The CR1632 coin cell batteries in the levers are claimed to last between 1.5 and 2 years and are non-rechargeable.
+The CR1632 coin cell batteries in the levers are claimed to last between one and a half and two years and are non-rechargeable.
 Battery life can be extended by up to 50 per cent if you run the system fully wired.

 On Shimano’s existing 11-speed groupsets, the central battery life is rated to between 1,000 and 2,000km, though the exact mileage you’ll achieve is dependent on the frequency of shifting and the terrain you’re riding.

 You can monitor battery life via the rear derailleur on Shimano’s latest Ultegra and Dura-Ace Di2 groupsets or on the junction box on the existing road, gravel and mountain bike Di2 setups.